AndrewSallans/osf.io/README.md

 Many addons require application credentials (typically an app key and secret) to be able to authenticate through the OSF.
 These credentials go in each addon's `local.py` settings file (e.g. `website/addons/dropbox/settings/local.py`).

+### COS is is Hiring!

+Want to help fix science?
+Want to get paid to work on free, open source software?
+[Check out our openings!](http://cos.io/jobs)